 We are exposed to market risk from changes in interest rates.
 We do not have any foreign currency exchange rate risk or commodity price risk.
-As of December 31, 2004, we had no outstanding indebtedness other than approximately \$54,000 of capital lease obligations.
+As of December 31, 2005, we had no outstanding indebtedness other than approximately \$382,000 of capital lease obligations.
 Accordingly, the Company is not exposed to significant interest rate market risk with respect to liabilities.
 The Company is exposed to market risk with respect to its cash and investment balances.
-At December 31, 2004, the Company had cash and cash equivalents, restricted cash, investments in marketable securities, and related interest receivable totaling approximately \$16.5 million.
-Current investment rates of return approximate 2-3%.
-Assuming a 2.5% rate of return on \$16.5 million, a hypothetical 10% decrease in interest rates would decrease interest income and increase the net loss on an annualized basis by approximately \$41,000.
+At December 31, 2005, the Company had cash and cash equivalents, restricted cash, investments in marketable securities, and related interest receivable totaling approximately \$12.2 million.
+Current investment rates of return approximate 3-4%.
+Assuming a 3.5% rate of return on \$12.2 million, a hypothetical 10% decrease in interest rates would decrease interest income and decrease in net income on an annualized basis by approximately \$43,000.

-The Company manages its investment risk by investing in corporate debt securities, foreign corporate debt and secured corporate debt securities with minimum acceptable credit ratings.
+The Company manages its investment risk by investing in corporate debt securities, foreign corporate debt, secured corporate debt, and municipal debt securities with minimum acceptable credit ratings.
 For certificates of deposit and corporate obligations, ratings must be A2/A or better; A1/P1 or better for commercial paper; A2/A or better for taxable or tax advantaged auction rate securities and AAA or better for tax free auction rate securities.
 The Company also requires that all securities must mature within 24 months from the original settlement date, the average portfolio shall not exceed 18 months, and the greater of 10% or \$5.0 million shall mature within 90 days.
 Further, the Company's investment policy also limits concentration exposure and other potential risk areas.
+As of December 31, 2005 all of our investments in marketable securities were in auction rate securities.